Pontop Pike transmitting station: Coverage

 The Pontop Pike transmitter provides digital television transmissions to Tyne and Wear, County Durham, Tees Valley, most of Northumberland and parts of North Yorkshire.
+This includes the cities of Newcastle, Durham and Sunderland.
 It also carries the national BBC Radio FM signals, covering the whole North East, as well as 95.4 MHz FM BBC Newcastle.
 It was one of the first national FM transmitters in December 1955.
 All of its television output is within the C/D aerial group.

 Digital TV switchover

 Analogue TV transmissions from this mast began to close from 12 September 2012 and completely ceased on 26 September that year, making Pontop Pike, alongside Bilsdale and Chatton, the last-but-one transmitter group in the United Kingdom to complete digital switchover (DSO) with Northern Ireland being the last area to switch.
 In July 2007 it was confirmed by Ofcom that Pontop Pike would remain a C/D group after DSO.

 Pontop Pike underwent its 700 MHz clearance between September and November 2019 when its output moved down the band from a C/D group to a K group.
-Thus people with original C/D group aerials, who live in poor reception areas, may struggle to pick up some channels (see graph).
+Thus people with original C/D group aerials, who live in poor reception areas, may struggle to pick up some channels.